keiyaus/python-api-challenge/README.md

 * Split data into Northern and Southern hemispheres

 **2. Analysis and visualization**
-* Plot various weather conditions against latitude data in a series of scatter plots using the whole data sets.
+* Plot various weather conditions against latitude data in a series of scatter plots using the whole data set.
 For exmaple:

 ![MaxTemp vs Latitude in whole data set](WeatherPy/Images/MaxTemp_Lat.png)